 In a separate bowl, combine the wet ingredients.. pure pumpkin, orange essential or orange zest, eggs, and vanilla.

 Pour the wet ingredients into the dry and mix well.
-The batter will be thick, that’s how it’s suppose to be!
+The batter will be thick, that’s how it’s supposed to be!

 Pour the batter into a prepared loaf pan.
 I use a 7.5×4.5 inch Pyrex glass loaf pan that I found in a set a Target, but they also sell it on Amazon!